andrey-hohlov/ide-deploy-config/README.md

 0. Go to `Tools - Deployment - Configuration` and create server
 0. Set `Name` for server and access data: `FTP host`, `Port`, `Root path`, `Username`,  `Password`

 It's all.
-Mappings and excluded pathes we configure with script.
+Mappings and excluded paths will be configured with script.

 ### Create config .json file